kotlalokeshwari098/RideSwift/server/README.md

-# Uber Clone API Documentation
+# RideSwift API Documentation

-This documentation provides details about the API endpoints available in the Uber Clone application.
+This documentation provides details about the API endpoints available in the RideSwift application.

 ## User Endpoints